 The security deposit for new non-elderly and non-disabled families shall be the greater of $200 or one month’s rent.

-For all current residents, the amount of security deposit already paid shall not be increased while the resident lives at any CCHA property (including situations in which a family is transferred from one property to another).
+For all current residents, the amount of security deposit already paid shall not be increased while the resident lives at any HACC property (including situations in which a family is transferred from one property to another).

 If a resident transfers from one property to another, the security deposit will be applied to the new unit and shall not be increased.
-If, after conducting a move out inspection of the previous unit, damages or other charges are owed, CCHA will charge the resident but will not use the security deposit to pay the charges.
+If, after conducting a move out inspection of the previous unit, damages or other charges are owed, HACC will charge the resident but will not use the security deposit to pay the charges.
 The disposition of the security deposit will only occur when the resident leaves the program.

 Multifamily properties:

-CCHA will comply with HUD’s security deposit requirements as stated in Handbook 4350.3 as revised from time to time.
+HACC will comply with HUD’s security deposit requirements as stated in Handbook 4350.3 as revised from time to time.

-Pet deposits are in addition to the security deposit, in accordance with CCHA’s Pet Policy and Procedure.
+Pet deposits are in addition to the security deposit, in accordance with HACC’s Pet Policy and Procedure.
 Assistive animals verified to be needed by residents with disabilities are not pets and pet deposits/pet fees are not required.
 24 CFR § 966.4(b)(5)

-If a resident is transferred from one CCHA apartment to another, a new lease will be executed for the dwelling into which the family moves.
+If a resident is transferred from one HACC apartment to another, a new lease will be executed for the dwelling into which the family moves.
 24 CFR § 966.4 (a)(ii)

 If at any time during the life of the lease agreement, a change in the resident’s status results in the need for changing or amending any provision of the lease, either: 24 CFR § 966.4(c)